 How to stand out in a remote coding challenge

-- Go above and beyond.
+One way to stand out in your remote coding challenge technical round is to go above and beyond.
 Sometimes remote coding challenges will come with optional “bonus” requirements.
-Complete those requirements to stand out.
+Complete those requirements to impress your interviewers.

-- Don't cheat/get help from others to make yourself look better.
-“During follow-up live interviews, it's common for employers to probe the candidate to explain why certain choices were made,” says Chris (Launch School).
-“This is why it's imperative that you don't get help on the code challenge; if you do, you will be exposed during the follow-up conversation.”
+Don’t cheat or get help from others to make yourself look better.
+“During follow-up live interviews, it’s common for employers to probe the candidate to explain why certain choices were made,” says Chris (Launch School).
+“This is why it’s imperative that you don’t get help on the code challenge; if you do, you will be exposed during the follow-up conversation.”

 Onsite Interview and Whiteboard Challenge